OPS-E2E-PPE/VBA-Docs/api/Word.Document.Bookmarks.md

 keywords: vbawd10.chm158007300
 f1_keywords:
 - vbawd10.chm158007300
-ms.prod: word
 api_name:
 - Word.Document.Bookmarks
 ms.assetid: 47aaace6-843c-0a2d-e584-7a8ef52f6953
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Document.Bookmarks property (Word)

 Returns a **[Bookmarks](Word.bookmarks.md)** collection that represents all the bookmarks in a document.
 Read-only.

 ## Syntax

 _expression_. `Bookmarks`

- _expression_ A variable that represents a '[Document](Word.Document.md)' object.
+_expression_ A variable that represents a **[Document](Word.Document.md)** object.

 ## Remarks

-For information about returning a single member of a collection, see [Returning an Object from a Collection](../word/Concepts/Miscellaneous/returning-an-object-from-a-collection-word.md).
+For information about returning a single member of a collection, see [Returning an object from a collection](../word/Concepts/Miscellaneous/returning-an-object-from-a-collection-word.md).

 ## Example